taehk98/byu-cs-452-class-content/aisql/sample_post.md

-# Dog Show
+# Restaurant

-My project models data that someone running a dog show might find useful.
-Includes contact information about people and relevant information about the dogs.
+This project models data relevant to the operation of a restaurant, including customer information, menu items, orders, and order items.